How To Remove Ripoff Reports on Google

 How To Remove Ripoff Reports From Google – Not Just Bury Them

-While it doesn’t get rid of the Ripoff Report listing itself, it keeps the average web searcher from finding it, which is the important part.
+Well, I’m here to tell you that there’s a proven (and, until now, nearly secret) way to get around this problem: remove the listing from Google’s search results.
+While it doesn’t remove the Ripoff Report listing itself, it prevents the average web searcher from finding it, which is the crucial part.
 Allow me to back up and explain…

-In case you’re not familiar with Ripoff Report, it’s a consumer complaint website where anybody can post a “Ripoff Report” about any business or person.
-The only assurances of truthfulness required by the website are a valid email address and the author’s own verification (via mouse-click).
+If you’re not familiar with Ripoff Report, it’s a website where consumers can post complaints about businesses or individuals.
+The only assurances of truthfulness required by the website are a valid email address and verification by the author, which can be done by simply clicking a mouse.

-Once posted, the Ripoff Report is there forever — and pages on the Ripoff Report have an uncanny ability to rank very high with search engines, especially Google.
+Once posted, the Ripoff Report is there forever, and pages on the Ripoff Report have an uncanny ability to rank very high with search engines, especially Google.
 Even if the parties resolve their differences, Ripoff Report won’t let you remove the original complaint.

 How Can That Be Legal?